Medical Interpreter Use in Healthcare

 This language-specific performance certification for Spanish, Arabic, and Mandarin interpreters focuses on interpreting skills and abilities (11).

-All three certifications are valid for four years from the issue date.
-The certification must be renewed at that time to ensure that the medical interpreter remains current and updated in their profession (7).
+All three certifications are valid for four years from the date of issue.
+The certification must be renewed to ensure the medical interpreter remains current and updated in their profession (7).

 National Board of Certification for Medical Interpreters (NBCMI)

-The NBCMI recognizes that medical interpreters are vital care team members in assisting people with limited English proficiency.
+The NBCMI recognizes that medical interpreters are vital care team members who assist people with limited English proficiency.
 They help medical interpreters advance their careers by providing the following.

 Hub-CMI Credential

-This credential applies to medical interpreters of any language and is a national standard to determine mastery of medical terminology and specialties, cultural competencies, and ethical judgment.
-This credential is a written exam demonstrating a baseline competency and knowledge level in the medical interpreter profession.
+This credential applies to medical interpreters of any language and is a national standard for determining mastery of medical terminology and specialties, cultural competencies, and ethical judgment.
+It is a written exam that demonstrates a baseline competency and knowledge level in the medical interpreter profession.
 This credential must be renewed every four years (14).

 CMI Certification

-This certification is an oral exam and is offered in six languages, including Cantonese, Korean, Mandarin, Russian, Spanish, and Vietnamese.
-The candidate must have successfully passed the Hub-CMI (8) to take this exam.
+This certification is an oral exam in six languages: Cantonese, Korean, Mandarin, Russian, Spanish, and Vietnamese.
+The candidate must pass the Hub-CMI (8) to take this exam.
 CMI certification aims to ensure that candidates meet the standards of the medical interpreter’s profession safely and ethically.
 This certification must be renewed every five years (15).

 Ask yourself...